Permanentfrost/HomeLab/README.md

 So, how do you put a permanent ban using Fail2Ban?
 There is no clear answer for that.

-Starting Fail2Ban version 0.11, the ban time will be automatically calculated and the persistent IPs will have their ban time increased exponentially.

-But if you check your Fail2Ban version, you probably are running the version 0.10.

-fail2ban-server --version
-Fail2Ban v0.10.2
-Copyright (c) 2004-2008 Cyril Jaquier, 2008- Fail2Ban Contributors
-Copyright of modifications held by their respective authors.
-Licensed under the GNU General Public License v2 (GPL).
-In earlier versions, you could use a negative bantime (bantime = -1) and that would have been equivalent to a permanent ban but if you try this method, you’ll probably see an error like ‘Starting fail2ban: ERROR NOK: (‘database disk image is malformed’,)’.

-One not so clean workaround would be to increase the bantime to something like 1 day, 1 week, 1 month or 1 year.
-This could circumvent the problem until the new version is available on your system.

-UptimeRobot: Free Website Monitoring Service
-Start monitoring in 30 seconds.
-Use advanced SSL, keyword and cron monitoring.
-Get notified by email, SMS, Slack and more.
-Get 50 monitors for FREE!
 How to unban IP blocked by Fail2Ban

 First check if the IP is being blocked or not.
 Since Fail2Ban works on the iptables, you can look into the iptable to view the IPs being banned by your server: